citade1/Log_Anomaly_detection/README.md

 # Log_Anomaly_detection
-Perform log(application log) anomaly detection based on the implementation of DeepCASE model.
+Aim to perform log(application log) anomaly detection based on the implementation/application of DeepCASE model.

 ## Structure